 Enjoy a leisurely morning on board, as the ship cruises to Port St. Mary on the Isle of Man.
 We board the Isle of Man Steam Railway, the single remnant from the extensive Victorian system that served the main centers on the island, and ride through quaint and picturesque villages to the southern resort of Port Erin.

-Day 8, May 23
+Day 9, May 17

 Portrush, Giant’s Causeway, Northern Ireland / Rathlin Island

-Day 9, May 24
+Day 10, May 18

-Iona, Inner Hebrides, Scotland / Staffa
+Staffa, Inner Hebrides, Scotland / Iona

 In 563 AD the Christian missionary St. Columba built a monastery on Iona and spread Christianity throughout Scotland.
 Though it suffered repeated attacks by Vikings over the centuries and the original was destroyed, the monastery was rebuilt each time, and some of these later buildings still stand.
-We visit the monastery site; the nearby cemetery of St. Oran, where numerous Scottish kings are buried; and the 12th-century Iona Abbey.
+Visit the monastery site; the nearby cemetery of St. Oran, where numerous Scottish kings are buried; and the 12th-century Iona Abbey.

-Day 10, May 25
+Day 11, May 19

 St. Kilda, Outer Hebrides / Flannan Islands

-We spend the morning at St. Kilda, once home to a small community, evidenced by abandoned houses and cleits, beehive-shaped cells where goods were stored.
+Spend the morning at St. Kilda, once home to a small community, evidenced by abandoned houses and cleits, beehive-shaped cells where goods were stored.
 Cruising among the Flannan Islands this afternoon, puffins, fulmars, murres, and kittiwakes should be plentiful.
 Of special interest to birders is the Leach’s petrel colony on the grassy slopes of Eilean Mor beneath the lighthouse.

-Day 11, May 26
+Day 12, May 20

 Kirkwall, Orkney Islands

-Day 12, May 27
+Day 13, May 21

 Lerwick, Shetland Islands / Isle of Noss / Mousa

-This morning we enjoy a guided walking tour of Lerwick, capital of the Shetland Islands, which are steeped in Norse heritage.
+This morning enjoy a guided walking tour of Lerwick, capital of the Shetland Islands, which are steeped in Norse heritage.
 After the tour there will be free time to stroll the narrow streets and browse the many shops, or raise a pint at the local pub.
 After lunch on board, cruise by Zodiac to the Isle of Noss, where spectacular cliffs support a large and diverse seabird colony, home to 80,000 seabirds—guillemots, razorbills, gannets, shags, and more.
-This evening we go ashore at Mousa to view one of Britain’s finest Iron Age ruins, an unusually well preserved 40-foot broch, a dry stone structure, dating from about 200 AD.
+This evening go ashore at Mousa to view one of Britain’s finest Iron Age ruins, an unusually well preserved 40-foot broch, a dry stone structure, dating from about 200 AD.

-Day 13, May 28
+Day 14, May 22

 One of the most isolated settlements in the British Isles, this island is renowned for the quality and intricacy of its handmade sweaters using local wool.
 It is also famous as a haven for seabirds including gannets, murres, black-legged kittiwakes, numerous gull species, and a large colony of puffins.
-After a short walk, we join some of the 70 islanders at their community center for tea and cakes and a visit to the local museum.
+After a short walk, join some of the 70 islanders at their community center for tea and cakes, and a visit to the local museum.

-Day 15, May 30
+Day 15, May 23

-Leith / Edinburgh
+Aberdeen / Disembark / Edinburgh